10 Tough Interview Questions and Ten Great Answers

 Stay focused on positive direction in your life and back it up with examples.
 Read more…

 It is not enough to have solid answers for only a few interview questions.
-You need to be prepared for the full spectrum of interview questions which may be asked.
-Review our list of 100 common interview questions, with detailed information on why the interviewer is asking the question and samples and examples of awesome answers to each question, both for entry level and experienced job seekers.
+You need to be prepared for the full spectrum of questions which may be asked.
+Review our list of 100 common interview questions, with detailed information on why the interviewer is asking the question and samples and examples of awesome interview answers to each question, both for entry level and experienced job seekers.
 Don't just look at the questions, think through and practice your answers.

-In reviewing these interview answers, please remember that they are only examples.
+In reviewing these sample interview answers, please remember that they are only examples.
 Do not rehearse them verbatim nor adopt these answers as your own.
 They are meant to stir your personal creative juices and get you thinking about how to properly answer the broader range of questions that you will face.